leeper/regcourse/index.md

 # Quantitative Political Analysis Seminar #

 Some course materials for the Quantitative Political Analysis seminar at Aarhus in Spring 2014.
-Because I'm coteaching in this round, this is only about half of the course materials.
+Because I'm co-teaching in this round, this is only about half of the course materials.

 ---
 ## Why GitHub? ##